 Assessment of unmet demand for C&E facilities in Hong Kong

-- AMR estimated current addressed, pent-up and forecast demand for venue space
+- We estimated current addressed, pent-up and forecast demand for venue space

 - AMR defined the format of events that will drive growth (exhibitions large vs. small, conventions, etc.)

-- AMR assisted the development of an economic impact assessment model for estimating the economic loss of taking no action to address unmet demand
+- The AMR team also assisted the development of an economic impact assessment model for estimating the economic loss of taking no action to address unmet demand

 Review of potential policy options and recommendations

-- AMR recommended policy options for maximising utilisation and capturing unmet demand in the short and mid-term and venue space expansion options in the mid and long-term
+- The AMR team recommended policy options for maximising utilisation and capturing unmet demand in the short and mid-term and venue space expansion options in the mid and long-term

-- AMR estimated the potential economic benefit from the implementation of each of the recommended policy options, incl. the expansion scenarios
+- We estimated the potential economic benefit from the implementation of each of the recommended policy options, incl. the expansion scenarios

-- AMR developed a framework to assist the Government in prioritising and selecting the most feasible policy options, including aspects such as ability to capture unmet demand, ability to implement, ability for Government to intervene, risks and constraints, estimated economic benefit, relative cost (qualitative assessment)
+- AMR also developed a framework to assist the Government in prioritising and selecting the most feasible policy options, including aspects such as the ability to capture unmet demand, the capability to implement and the ability for the Government to intervene; along with risks and constraints, estimated economic benefit, and relative cost (qualitative assessment)

 For more information please contact: